leggetter/PusherClientDotNet/README.md

 ## How to get the PusherSilverlightTestApp.Web working

+1. Ensure you have a reference to the [Pusher REST .NET libray](https://github.com/leggetter/pusher-rest-dotnet).
+This is also available as a [NuGet package](http://nuget.org/List/Packages/PusherRESTDotNet).
 1. Get a version of the Microsoft WebSockets prototype that fetches the clientaccesspolicy.xml from port 943
 2. Ensure that the YOUR_APP_KEY value in MainPage.xaml.cs has been updated to use your API key
 3. Have client events turned on for your application.
 To do this you may need to [contact Pusher support](mailto:support@pusher.com).